Pok Pok: COVID-19 pandemic

 In March 2020, Pok Pok announced its indefinite closure of all locations due to the COVID-19 pandemic, which has had an impact on the restaurant industry due to social distancing mandates and guidelines.
 Initially, Pok Pok followed the example of many restaurants across the US in providing takeout and delivery services while dine-in remains prohibited.
 Following the coronavirus-caused death of New York chef, Floyd Cardoz, Pok Pok's Andy Ricker published a statement explaining Cardoz's death as the reason for the change in strategy.
 Ricker cited the tragedy as a “wake-up call to the restaurant industry” and himself.
 In mid June, Ricker confirmed the permanent closure of Pok Pok NW, Whiskey Soda Lounge, and the northeast and southwest Pok Pok Wing locations, leaving just the main restaurant and possibly the southeast Pok Pok Wing location.
 Ricker announced closure of the original and remaining locations in October 2020.
 A remaining Pok Pok Wing in Las Vegas continued service through December.

 Reception

-The business was included in Portland Monthly's 2025 list of 25 restaurants "that made Portland".
+Pok Pok won in the Best Restaurant category of Willamette Weeks annual 'Best of Portland' readers' poll in 2015.
+It won in the Best Thai Restaurant category in 2016, 2017, and 2018.
+It was a runner-up in the Best Vietnamese Restaurant category in 2020 and the Best Wings category in 2022.
+Pok Pok was included in Portland Monthly's 2025 list of 25 restaurants "that made Portland".